rucy74/DAFA/README.md

 * torchvision 0.7.0
 * numpy 1.24.3

+Adjust the version of each library considering the settings (such as GPU).

 ### Dataset

 You can download the dataset (CIFAR-10, CIFAR-100, and STL-10) through the code of torchvision.